Uniqueness of gravitational constant at low energies from the connection between spin-2 and spin-0 sectors: Preparation: deriving the quantum-corrected gravitational potentials

 We can then choose the Newtonian gauge in which the line element takes the form,

 where $\Phi$ and $\Psi$ are the two gravitational potentials.

-We can solve Eq.~\eqref{eff_eom} with ease in momentum space.
+We can solve~\eqref{eff_eom} with ease in momentum space.
 Contrary to the computation of the dressed propagator, here it is slightly more convenient to use $P_{\mu\nu\rho\sigma}$ instead of $Q_{\mu\nu\rho\sigma}$.
-We hence rewrite the self-energy Eq.~\eqref{P_se} as,
+We hence rewrite the self-energy~\eqref{finite_se} as,

 where